keitazoumana/creative-automation-service/README.md

 ### Step 4: Build and Push Lambda Containers

+**Important:** This step creates ECR repositories if they don't exist, then builds and pushes Docker images.

 ```bash
 cd scripts
 ./build-and-push.sh dev v1.0.0
 ```

-**This will:**
+**This will automatically:**
+- Create 3 ECR repositories (if they don't exist)
-- Build 3 Docker container images
+- Build 3 Docker container images (parser, generator, variants)
-- Push to ECR with versioned tags
+- Push images to ECR with versioned tags (v1.0.0, v1.0.0-timestamp, latest)
-- Update Lambda functions with new images

 Expected time: ~5-10 minutes (first build)

+**Troubleshooting:**
+- If you see "repository does not exist" errors, the script will automatically create them
+- On Windows, use Git Bash or WSL to run the shell script
+- Ensure Docker Desktop is running before executing

 ### Step 5: Deploy Infrastructure with Terraform